Suckapunch (album): Recording

 You Me at Six had planned to use VADA for the main album sessions, but when working out the budget, it was proposed working in Thailand.
-Heyler said it was a friend that suggested the country, while Barnes said it was his idea, with the latter saying their other options were either in Wales or Belgium.
+The band's guitarist, Max Helyer, said it was a friend that suggested the country, while Barnes said it was his idea, with the latter saying their other options were either in Wales or Belgium.
 In October and November 2019, the band went to Bang Saray, Thailand to recorded at Karma Sound Studios with producer Dan Austin.
 Austin previously produced VI; as the band became more comfortable with him, he helped to push their boundaries.
 Before arriving, the band had written five complete songs, and had ideas for 20 more; they eventually recorded there for five weeks total.
 Bang Saray is a fishing village on the country's Eastern side, close to the city Pattaya.
 Flint said the country was "a way for us to block out the noise, escape the outside world ...
 I'm not saying we went to Thailand to find ourselves, but being locked in this blissful bubble gave us clarity."

 "Kill the Mood" was partially recorded in Los Angeles, California over a two-hour session and Bluebell Hill Studio in Kent, before being finished in Thailand.
 With the members having flown to Thailand, they could only take a limited amount of equipment with them.
 Bassist Matt Barnes took two Marshall amplifiers, the JCM800 model for distorted parts and the JTM45 model for clean parts.
 He used the Peavey 5150 and 6505 models of amplifier heads that the studio had.
-Heyler took his pedalboard and an Audio Kitchen Little Chopper amplifier head with him and found that the studio had a Fender Twin amplifier, which he found to have a similar sound to his own equipment.
+Helyer took his pedalboard and an Audio Kitchen Little Chopper amplifier head with him and found that the studio had a Fender Twin amplifier, which he found to have a similar sound to his own equipment.
 He mainly used that, but would occasionally use a Kemper amplifier to achieve a "little bit more of a clearer sound".